HL7-UK/UK-Core-Access/input/pagecontent/patient_index.md

 ### Patient search
-A Patient Index Provider SHALL support the [search](https://hl7.org/fhir/R4/http.html#search) interaction on the [Patient](https://hl7.org/fhir/R4/patient.html) resource so that a Consumer can retrieve a set of Patient resources matching the search criteria and conforming to the [UKCoreAccess PatientIndexPatient](StructureDefinition-UKCoreAccessPatientIndexPatient.html) profile.
+A Patient Index Provider SHALL support the [search](https://hl7.org/fhir/R4/http.html#search) interaction on the [Patient](https://hl7.org/fhir/R4/patient.html) resource so that a Consumer can retrieve a set of Patient resources matching the search criteria and conforming to the [UK Core Access PatientIndexPatient](StructureDefinition-UKCoreAccessPatientIndexPatient.html) profile.

 A Patient Index Provider supports at least the following search parameters: